 The first issue is Analytical Refraction.
 By this I mean the inevitable distortion that non-Chinese may suffer in their efforts to analyse China from their background as outsiders.
 Just as rays of light refract when travelling through different transparent substances, such as air or water, so our understanding may be less accurate if we confront the "Other" with our own prejudice or mental baggage.
 The late Edward Said's "Orientalism" highlighted one of many examples of Analytical Refraction.
-In analysing China we will look self-critically as our approach, but as in Heisenberg's Principle of Uncertainty we can never totally eliminate some element of Refraction.
+In analysing China our approach should at all times be self-critical, but as in Heisenberg's Principle of Uncertainty we can never totally eliminate some element of Refraction.

 The second issue is Humble Access.
-Already our more self-critical methodology will guide us in teshise, so that we achieve understanding metaphorically by "standing under", rather than by boldly assuming with stiff necks that we have all the answers, no matter how brilliant we are or how strong the seeming evidence for our conclusions.
+Already our more self-critical methodology will guide us in the Japanese concept of teshise, so that we achieve understanding metaphorically by "standing under", rather than by boldly assuming with stiff necks that we have all the answers, no matter how brilliant we are or how strong the seeming evidence for our conclusions.
 China is famous for producing many paradoxes and contradictions.